Initiatives for All Stakeholders Environment

 *Please scroll horizontally to view

-• Growing demand for online research associated with the shift to a paperless operation
+Growing demand for online research associated with the shift to a paperless operation Medium to long term Expanding the online research capacity structure and promoting efficiency to tap into demand and improve sales

-• Diversification of consumer behavior due to increased environmental awareness and marketing demand for new products and services
+Diversification of consumer behavior due to increased environmental awareness and marketing demand for new products and services Short to long term Capturing changes in consumer behavior and communicating them to society, and increasing sales through proposal activities to clients

-• Growing demand for online research to avoid travel and visits due to the increased risks caused by climate change, such as the prospect of infectious diseases
+Growing demand for online research to avoid travel and visits due to the increased risks caused by climate change, such as the prospect of infectious diseases Medium to long term Developing and providing a variety of online research solutions, such as shifting offline research online, to increase sales

-• Increased marketing demand for new products and services due to changes in consumers’ lifestyle
+Increased marketing demand for new products and services due to changes in consumersʼ lifestyle Short to long term Capturing changes in consumer behavior and communicating them to society, and improving sales through proposal activities to clients

 1. The transition to a low-carbon society aimed at mitigating climate change involves policy, legal, technological, and market changes that could have a variety of impacts on a company’s finances and reputation.
 These risks are called “transition risks”.